 Another medical trial examined whether trazodone was effective for treating depression in an elderly population.
 The researchers found that the drug was similarly effective to another leading antidepressant called imipramine, and significantly more effective than placebo.
 They noted that trazodone may be an optimal drug for treating depression in elderly populations because it has less risk of cardiovascular side effects than many antidepressants.

 We will conclude from the available research that trazodone is effective for treating depression.

 Although trazodone is not approved by the FDA for insomnia, there are still medical trials evaluating whether it’s effective for treating this condition.

-A medical review published in 2017 examined a number of studies on the topic.
+A medical review published in 2017 examined a number of clinical trials on trazodone and depression.
 The researchers found that trazodone was not only effective for treating primary insomnia (defined as sleep disturbances lasting over one month and not caused by a medical condition), but was also effective for treating secondary insomnia (defined as sleep disturbances caused by an identifiable factor such as a separate medication or a medical condition).

 The researchers found that trazodone was effective for insomnia suffered as a result of antidepressant use, which is interesting because trazodone itself is an antidepressant.
 67% of patients on trazodone reported improvements to sleep quality.